Office Hours: Monday - Friday: 9am-5pm

 For a few months after the procedure, breast lift scars will be noticeable.
 These scars should then begin to fade.
 While every effort should be made by your surgeon to hinder scarring, breast lift scars can appear if they form abnormally.

-As well, small differences in the size or shape of breasts can appear after the procedure.
+Small differences in the size or shape of breasts can appear after the procedure.
 Asymmetrical nipple placement can be a problem.
 Breast asymmetry is one of the most common risks of breast lift surgery but in most cases, it is minor.
 However, if the imbalance is extreme, it can be revised through additional surgery.

 Loss of sensitivity in the breast or areola is a normal side effect following surgery and is usually temporary.
 In some cases, women may experience heightened sensitivity, which is also typically a transitory risk of breast lift surgery.
 This happens because, during surgery, the nerves that bring sensation to the breasts are severed.
 It may take several months for these nerves to regenerate and for sensation to fully return.

-So What’s Next?
+What’s Next?

 Seek out someone with years of experience, in order to minimize the risk.